1931 in baseball: Negro National League final standings

+This was the twelfth and final season of the original Negro National League.
+The season did not finish all games, which meant that while St. Louis was awarded the title, non-member Pittsburgh Crawford Giants disputed their status as champion.

 East (independent teams) final standings

 A loose confederation of teams were gathered in the East to compete with the West, however East teams did not organize a formal league as the West did.